lzwjava/blog-source/_posts/2024-12-16-awesome-cv-en.md

 ---
+lang: en
 layout: post
-title: "Using Awesome-CV to Generate a Professional Résumé"
+title: Using Awesome-CV to Generate a Professional Résumé
 ---

 ### Introduction